apes-suite/aotus/aot_mainpage.md

 Advanced Options and Tables in Universal Scripting
 ==================================================

-The AOTUS library provides a Fortran wrapper around the C-API of the [Lua](http://www.lua.org) scripting language, allowing a convenient usage of Lua scripts as configuration files in Fortran applications.
+The Aotus library provides a Fortran wrapper around the C-API of the [Lua](http://www.lua.org) scripting language, allowing a convenient usage of Lua scripts as configuration files in Fortran applications.

-**It is available for download on [Bitbucket](https://bitbucket.org/apesteam/aotus).**
+**It is available for download from [Bitbucket](https://bitbucket.org/apesteam/aotus).**

 Please visit the [Wiki](https://bitbucket.org/apesteam/aotus/wiki/Home) for further information on its usage.